-- Less than half (49%) are implementing risk assessments or 2ºC scenario analyses, which means decision making on portfolio shifts is not supported by robust data.
+- Less than half (49%) are implementing risk assessments or 2ºC scenario analyses, which means decision-making on portfolio shifts isn't supported by robust data.

 - 95% provide some disclosure on low-carbon products and services.

-- Around one-third (34%) have not performed robust due diligence or employed third-party assessments to ensure green products meet the highest sustainability criteria.
+- Around one-third (34%) haven't performed robust due diligence or employed third-party assessments to ensure green products meet the highest sustainability criteria.